jezhische/com-vlad-store/README.md

 <p><i>The application is for training purposes only.</i></p>
 <p>Status: not complete.</p>
-<p>The main purpose of creating the application is to get the practice
+<p>The main purpose of creating the application is to get practice
 of building relationships between entities.
-Another goal is to learn how to work with images as byte arrays: uploading, saving in db, obtaining from db and rendering on HTML page.
-Finally, another goal is training in teamwork.
+Another goal is to learn how to work with images as byte arrays: uploading, saving in db, obtaining from db, scaling, sending to client and rendering on HTML page.
+Finally, there was a goal of training in teamwork.
 It was assumed that I would provide the server part as well as HTML and JavaScript in a minimal amount, and then my friend would rewrite the frontend part using React.js (also for training purposes).
 At the moment, the goal has not been achieved.</p>
  <p>Technologies used: JDK 8 / JavaScript ES6 / Spring Boot 2.0.4.RELEASE / Spring Web MVC
  / Spring Security / Spring Data JPA